-A school council is a group of pupils elected by their fellow pupils to represent their opinions and raise issues with your headteacher and governors in the school.
+A school council is a group of pupils elected by their fellow pupils to represent their opinions and raise issues with their headteacher and governors in the school.

-The school council can also take forward projects on behalf of the pupils, and be involved in planning and things like the School Development Plan, governing body meetings and interviewing staff.
+The school council can also take forward projects on behalf of the pupils, and be involved in planning and things like the School Development Plan, fundraising events, governing body meetings and interviewing staff.

 An effective school council at Duncombe will: